JovaniBoyd/HumanResources/README.md

 # HumanResources
-Reorganizes person list on text file and converts from metric to imperial.
+Reorganizes person list in text file and converts from metric to imperial.
 Outputs two txt files.

 Jovani Boyd